Saba outlines plans for Edinburgh Worldwide

 AIC: it is vital that shareholders vote

-When Saba attempted to take control of Edinburgh Worldwide and six other investment trusts early this year, the proposals were defeated by surprisingly large numbers of shareholders turning out to exercise their shareholder voting rights.
+When Saba attempted to replace the boards of Edinburgh Worldwide and six other investment trusts early this year, the proposals were defeated by surprisingly large numbers of shareholders turning out to exercise their shareholder voting rights.

-The AIC has called for shareholders in Edinburgh Worldwide to once again ensure their voices are heard.
+The AIC has called for shareholders in Edinburgh Worldwide to once again ensure their voices are heard when Saba’s proposals are voted on.

 “It is vital that shareholders vote their shares,” said Richard Stone, CEO of the AIC.
 “It’s important that shareholders understand that the final decision rests with them.
 Every vote counts.”